White-winged lark: Behaviour and ecology

 The white-winged lark lives in dry, open steppe and plains.
 It nests on the ground, laying three to eight eggs per clutch.
 Its diet consists of seeds, and insects during the breeding season.
 It is gregarious during the winter.

 Threats

-Habitat destruction due to ploughing is one of the main threats to the white-winged lark.
+Habitat destruction due to ploughing and pesticide use are the main threats to the white-winged lark.

 Status

 Although its population has declined significantly, it is still relatively common, and is not considered to be at risk.